Controlled-access highway: Russia

 Motorways and expressways in Russia.
 Legend:

-In 2025, Russia will have a nationwide motorway network with a length of 2140.9 km and expressway network of 2752 km.
+In 2025, Russia had a nationwide motorway network with a length of 2140.9 km and expressway network of 2752 km.

 The motorways and expressways have the numbering of the Russian federal highway network or their own name, as there is no separate numbering system for motorways and expressways and their sections are mostly part of the Russian federal highway network.
 The legal speed limit on motorways and expressways is 110 km/h, and 130 km/h on some newly upgraded sections of motorway.
 Sections of Russian federal highway that have been upgraded to motorway status are marked with green signs.
 Federal highway roads that have been upgraded to expressways or dual and single carriageway with road junction are marked with blue signs.

 In the classification of Russian federal highway roads, motorways are assigned to technical category IA and expressways to technical category IB.